-- 2.1 In response to the Coronavirus pandemic, the Government introduced the Business and Planning Act 2020.
-This included a temporary provision for a quicker and cheaper or "fast track" process to allow businesses selling food or drink to obtain authorisation from a local authority to place furniture such as tables and chairs on the highway adjacent to their premises known as a Pavement Licence. - 2.2 This temporary provision was originally due to expire on 30th September 2021, but this has been extended in subsequent years, the last extension being laid before parliament and adopted on 17th July 2023 so that fast track Pavement Licence provisions will continue to apply until 30th September 2024.
-There are currently 18 granted licences.
+2.1 In response to the Coronavirus pandemic, the Government introduced the Business and Planning Act 2020.
+This included a temporary provision for a quicker and cheaper or "fast track" process to allow businesses selling food or drink to obtain authorisation from a local authority to place furniture such as tables and chairs on the highway adjacent to their premises known as a Pavement Licence.

-- 2.3 At the Licensing Committee meeting of 19th October 2023, Members approved the current Swale BC Pavement Licensing Policy 2023 2026 https://services.swale.gov.uk/meetings/documents/s26849/Pavement%20Licence %20Policy.pdf - 2.4 There is no statutory requirement for a local authority to have a formal Pavement Licence policy; however, a Council can choose to adopt a policy.
+- 2.2 This temporary provision was originally due to expire on 30th September 2021, but this has been extended in subsequent years, the last extension being laid before parliament and adopted on 17th July 2023 so that fast track Pavement licence provisions will continue to apply until 30th September 2024.
+There are currently 18 granted licences. - 2.3 At the Licensing Committee meeting of 19th October 2023, Members approved the current Swale BC Pavement Licensing Policy 2023 2026 https://services.swale.gov.uk/meetings/documents/s26849/Pavement%20Licence %20Policy.pdf - 2.4 There is no statutory requirement for a local authority to have a formal Pavement Licence policy; however, a Council can choose to adopt a policy.
 As stated, this is for the benefit of business owners as well as reassuring the general public.
-It also reinforces the Regulators Code when dealing with applications by promoting effective practice and ensuring that all decisions as to whether to grant an application or not are proportionate, consistent and transparent. - 2.5 The Levelling Up and Regeneration Act 2023 has now come into effect and the relevant section regarding pavement licences came into force with the Levelling Up and Regeneration Act 2023 (Commencement No. 3 and Transitional and Savings Provision) Regulations 2024/389 from 31st March 2024.
+It also reinforces the Regulators Code when dealing with application by promoting effective business practice and ensuring that all decisions as to whether to grant an application or not are proportionate, consistent and transparent. - 2.5 In line with the Swale BC constitution all policies must be formally adopted by Policy & Resources Committee. - 2.6 The Levelling Up and Regeneration Act 2023 has now come into effect and the relevant section regarding pavement licences came into force with the Levelling Up and Regeneration Act 2023 (Commencement No. 3 and Transitional and Savings Provision) Regulations 2024/389 from 31st March 2024.
 This made a number of changes and as a result it has been necessary to review the current policy and make amendments to it to reflect these changes.
 The draft policy is shown as Appendix I. A table showing the amended wording is shown as Appendix II.